janverschelde/PHCpack/src/doc/source/options.rst

 3. A general linear-product Bezout number groups the variables in a collection of sets where each variable occurs at most once in each set.
 Every set then corresponds to one linear equation.
+   The formal root count is a generalized :index:`permanent`, computed formally via algorithms for the bipartite matching problem.

 Each of these three generalizations leads to a :index:`linear-product start system`.